jdar0011/Labrador_ImGui/README.md

 ```
 brew install cmake
 ```
-- Run cmake commands through package_mac.sh to build the app bundle by running the below commands from the repository top-level directory:
+- Run ./package_mac.sh file: (this just calls all the cmake commands and constructs the App bundle.)
 ```
 chmod +x package_mac.sh
 ./package_mac.sh
 ```
-- Executable can be run via
+- LabradorImgui executable can be run via
 ```
 ./mac_appbundle/LabradorImgui.app/Contents/MacOS/LabradorImgui
 ```
-- or you can open LabradorImgui.app in the mac_appbundle folder
+- or you can open LabradorImgui.app from the mac_appbundle folder

 # User Documentation